ruthtech/profile-generator/README.md

 ## Deployment
-To deploy this on a live system, copy all of the files to your computer .

-To view this on a live system, go to https://ruthtech.github.io/profile-generator/.
+To deploy this on a live system, copy all of the files to your computer.
+This is a command-line tool, not one that runs in the browser.
+There are no live pages to demonstrate.

 ## Built With
 * [Visual Studio Code] https://code.visualstudio.com/docs/setup/setup-overview